3hhh/qidle/README.md

 Besides the obvious energy savings it is mostly intended to harden a Qubes OS host against memory [side-channel](https://en.wikipedia.org/wiki/Side-channel_attack) and other attacks originating from compromised VMs.

 The basic idea is:
-Halted Attacker VMs cannot attack and halted target VMs are harder to attack.
+Halted attacker VMs cannot attack and halted target VMs are harder to attack.
 So let's make an attacker's life harder by halting everything we don't need!

 ## Features